HOW will Independence County ensure sustainable access to a living wage for the emerging workforce?

 How we work

-How could Independence County become the community with the best access to a living wage for the emerging workforce?
+How will Independence County ensure sustainable access to a living wage for the emerging workforce?

 A “living wage” in Independence County is $18.25/hour, based on the MIT Living Wage Calculator, which is a place-based methodology adopted to determine how much an individual in a household must earn to cover the cost of basic needs.